DoganM95/Cura-Evolved/README.md

 The initial motivation to create this project was cura's incompetence in persisting my user-settings.
 You update cura, settings are gone.
 You swtich to a new pc, settings gone.
 You log in to your account, no settings sync.

+# Notes

+- Cura version `5.7.0` has a flaw and fails to slice anything, use latest `5.6.0` package instead

 # Setup

 ## Docker container